Darren Walker

 Earlier in his career, Walker worked as a lawyer and investment banker.
 Walker is a fellow of the Institute for Urban Design, a member of the Council on Foreign Relations, and a board member of the Arcus Foundation, Rockefeller Philanthropy Advisors, Friends of the High Line, and the Foundation for Art and Preservation in Embassies.
 He has been a teacher of housing, law and urban development at the New York University School of Law and the Robert F. Wagner Graduate School of Public Service.
 He is co-chair of the New York Public Library Council.
-He is board of directors vice-chairman at the New York City Ballet.
 In 2018, Walker joined the board of directors of the Committee to Protect Journalists.